Keep Cash Flowing: 5 Ways to Secure Repeat Customers

 1. GET SMARTER WITH SOCIAL MEDIA

 The internet is saturated with content, so when it comes to connecting with your customers via social media, it’s all about differentiating yourself.
 Start with using social media as a customer service platform – reply to customer comments and questions and communicate news and specials.
-Feature your most loyal customers, share tips you have learnt as a small business owner, or hold competitions to engage your customers.
+Feature your most loyal customers, share tips you have learned as a small business owner, or hold competitions to engage your customers.

 Larger companies have the luxury of being able to dedicate one person or a team of people to handle social media, but for solo business owners, that’s not an option.
 You can save yourself a lot of time by using a social media dashboard like Hootsuite, which allows you to monitor several social networks all in one place.
 You can schedule posts, track the performance of your posts, and manage campaigns easily, making a little effort go a long way.